alexdebril/rss-atom-bundle/README.md

 }
 ```

-And if the reclaimed feed does not exist, you just need to throw a FeedNotFoundException to make the StreamController answer with a 404 error.
+If the reclaimed feed does not exist, you just need to throw a FeedNotFoundException to make the StreamController answer with a 404 error.
+Otherwise, `getFeedContent(Options $options)` must return a `FeedContent` instance, which will return an array of `Item` objects through `getItems()`.
+Then, the controller uses a `FeedFormatter` object to properly turn your `FeedContent` object into a XML stream.

 to be continued ...